 Cast of Characters

-The Talisman Energy Fossil Gallery has gathered a compelling cast of characters to lead visitors through a dramatic tale of extinction and survival.
+The fossil gallery has gathered a compelling cast of characters to lead visitors through a dramatic tale of extinction and survival.
 These are just some of the stars on exhibit at the Canadian Museum of Nature!

 A Top Predator

 Daspletosaurus torosus lived about 75 to 72 million years ago.
 The skeleton on exhibition was found in 1921 by Charles M. Sternberg, son of the renowned palaeontologist Charles H. Sternberg.
 It was originally identified as belonging to a species of Gorgosaurus, but further study in the 1960s at the Canadian Museum of Nature determined that it was a new genus and species.
 The specimen in the gallery is the holotype, which is the reference specimen for assigning others to that species.

 Vagaceratops irvinensis was collected in 1958, but wasn’t removed from its plaster field jacket until 40 years later.
 Only then did palaeontologists at the Canadian Museum of Nature realize that it was a new species!
 The specimen in the gallery is the holotype of that species.
 The dinosaur lived about 72 million years ago.

 Platecarpus coryphaeus is a mosasaur that was collected in Kansas in the early 1900s by George F. Sternberg.
 In the gallery, the panel-mounted specimen is between 7 m and 8 m long.
 This marine reptile lived 88 to 85 million years ago.

 Archelon ischyros was the largest turtle that ever lived—about the size of a Volkswagen Beetle!
 The cast on display represents the largest-known, best-preserved specimen; it was discovered in South Dakota.
 The animal lived about 74 million years ago.